OpenCDSS/cdss-app-statecu-fortran-doc-dev/mkdocs-project/docs/project-init/overview.md

 # Initial Project Setup / Overview

+**This documentation is for historical purposes only.
+Refer to current documentation for active project information.**

 The Initial Project Setup documentation is a record of how the project was set up the first time.
 It is assumed that all software listed in the [Development Environment](../dev-env/overview.md) has been installed, although the project initialization steps will list each setup step.